Licensed Clinical Psychologist

 Testing

 Structured assessment sessions using validated psychological measures.
-Typically conducted over 2-3 days of testing, depending on the presenting concern and client needs.
+Typically conducted over 2-3 testing sessions, depending on the presenting concern and client needs.

 3